syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.event `enum`
 {:#members:nodes-event}

 Sets the type of the BPMN Events.
 Applicable, if the node is a bpmn event.
-See <a href="global.html#bpmnevents">BPMNEvents</a>
+See [BPMN Events](/js/api/global#bpmnevents)

 #### Default Value